Soqueen/GrandNapoleonSolitaireGame/README.md

 ##### Game features:
 This game has a undo function to take back up to 10 card movements.
 A hint function shows you up to only one possible card movements at once.
-A replay last game button show you all the moves you played in your last game.
+A replay last game button shows you all the moves you played in your last game.

 #### No ads:
-This game is completely free without ads, tracking or something else.
-Just have fun.
+This game is completely free without ads.
+Simply, just have fun.

 #### Landscape and tablet support:
 It can only support the landscape mode on the Android Tablet.
-Please refers to `Prerequisites` section for information of target Tablet.
+Please refer to `Prerequisites` section for more information about the target Tablet.

 ## Getting Started
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

 ### Prerequisites:
-#### Android Studio
+Android Studio
-#### Mininum Android SDK Version 15
+Mininum Android SDK Version 15
-#### Target Android SDK Version 23
+Target Android SDK Version 23
-#### Target Emulator device 10.1"WXGA Tablet
+Target Emulator device 10.1"WXGA Tablet
-#### At least JRE 1.7
+At least JRE 1.7

 ### Installation